-September 15, 2020, marked the Billy Graham Evangelistic Association’s 70th anniversary.
+September 15, 2023, will mark the Billy Graham Evangelistic Association’s 73rd anniversary.
 Here’s the story of how it all began.

 It was the summer of 1950, and Billy Graham had a problem.

 During his preaching event in Portland, Oregon, people had spontaneously donated $25,000 for a new radio ministry.
 But with the ministry not yet official, there was nowhere to deposit the money.

 Mr. Graham, 31 years old at the time, called his friend George Wilson, the business manager at Northwestern Schools in Minneapolis, where Mr. Graham was serving as the youngest college president in the nation.

 “We’ve agreed to go on the radio, George, but we have $25,000 in cash and pledges here—in a shoebox,” the evangelist explained.
 “The bank won’t take it, and we don’t know what to do!”

 To put it into perspective, $25,000 in 1950 would be the equivalent of about $267,000 today.
 It’s easy to see why Mr. Graham was anxious about stashing the cash in a hotel room, in a shoebox under the bed.

 The story of how Billy Graham found himself in this predicament is told in his autobiography Just As I Am.
 Here’s the abbreviated version: